preferit/deko/docs/specification.md

 ### Consultant reports working hours to CEO

-Consultant sends mails the excel file to the CEO
+Consultant e-mails the excel file to the CEO
 ### Consultant reports working hours to contractor

 Consultant opens the excel file to find the summary for a